-Relationships, before this period, largely focused on marriage.
+Relationships before this period primarily focused on marriage.
 Birth control – along with the cultural revolution – freed sexual intercourse from the burden of reproduction.
 In the past, there had always been an association between sex and duty.
 The Sixties substituted duty with fun.
 Sex was no longer connected to shame and hidden behind the label of a marital must: sex was now a game, a brilliant breaking of the bank, as Larkin states in the poem.
-Ergo, is it not the physical act of sex that changed, but the way society perceived it.
+Ergo, is was not the physical act of sex that changed but the way society perceived it.
 With this, Larkin implies that sex can be both a physical and a socio-cultural act.

 In two different lines, Larkin introduces a parenthetical element with the words which was rather late for me or though just too late for me.
 At first, it might seem an innocent joke about being too old to take advantage of that social revolution.
 However, it shows that the man trying to give an account of the times is not at home in those times.
 This is a typical attitude in Larkin’s poetic production: he often confronts disappointments and dissatisfactions towards life in a detached, unsentimental and ironic way.

-Irony lies in the title of the poem as well: Annus Mirabilis is also the title of a long poem by John Dryden that narrates the story of 1666, a very meaningful year for Great Britain because of the naval battle against the Dutch (the Four Days Battle) and the Great Fire of London.
-Larkin uses an old-fashioned language – Latin – and an old-fashioned reference, to give resonance, to show how big was the revolution that he was witnessing.
+The irony lies in the title of the poem as well: Annus Mirabilis is also the title of a long poem by John Dryden that narrates the story of 1666, a significant year for Great Britain because of the naval battle against the Dutch (the Four Days Battle) and the Great Fire of London.
+Larkin uses an old-fashioned language – Latin – and an old-fashioned reference to give resonance to show how big was the revolution that he was witnessing.
 In doing so, he chooses a colloquial language that he claims to have in common with his mentor and influence, the Anglo-American master of style and technique, Wystan Hugh Auden.
 Larking adds a precise rhyme scheme (ABBAB, CDDCD…) that makes the poem sound like one of the pop songs it alludes to, using even an opening and a closing chorus.